SonGoku01-git/Brute_You/README.md

 - Provide the ip.
 - Provide a username and password list file.
 - Set a timeout after which the attack stops automatically.
+- You can also keep this option blank if you want to scan full file.
 - Easily select protocol and customize your input via command-line.